4 Oct 2007

 The novel revolves around all these scenarios and others, gradually interweaving people's lives.
 There's a low-key Christian theme running throughout - of hope, even when life seems to be falling apart, and of trusting God even when terrible crises or tragedies happen.

-The story, like the others in the series, was eye-opening from an American history point of view.
+The story, like the others in the series, was eye-opening to me, from an American history point of view.
 It's probably best to read it after at least one of the others in the series, as the sheer number of characters and sub-plots would otherwise be overwhelmingly confusing.

 No comments: